reyhanfikridz/ecom-order-service/README.md

 1. install all requirements
 2. install and run all microservice requirements
 3. clone repository with `git clone https://github.com/reyhanfikridz/ecom-order-service` at directory `$GOPATH/src/github.com/reyhanfikridz/`
-4. change branch to release-1 with `git checkout release-1` then `git pull origin release-1`
+4. change branch to release-1 with `git checkout release-1` then `git pull origin release-1` at repository root directory (same level as README.md)
 5. install required go library with `go mod download` then `go mod vendor` at repository root directory (same level as README.md)
 6. create file .env at repository root directory (same level as README.md) with contents: